johndharrison/seleniumPipes/README.md

 devtools::install_github("johndharrison/seleniumPipes")
 ```

-To get started using `RSelenium` you can look at the following example
+To get started using `seleniumPipes` you can look at the following example

 ```
 library(seleniumPipes)